gregwebs/blog.gregweber.info/posts/2010-12-24-haskell-sphinx-client.markdown

 ---
-title: Haskell sphinx client Upgraded
+title: "Haskell sphinx client Upgraded"
-description: Haskell sphinx client upgraded to sphinx version 1.1 and new features implemented
+description: "Haskell sphinx client upgraded to sphinx version 1.1 and new features implemented"
-tags: haskell,sphinx
+tags: "haskell"
 ---

 I upgraded the Haskell implementation of a [sphinx full text search](http://sphinxsearch.com) client and put it